Blockchain-Powered-eSIM/OpenRSP/eUICC/Readme.md

 [Compliance](https://www.gsma.com/solutions-and-impact/technologies/esim/compliance/) with consumer solution requires verification of
 - eUICC security using the same mechanisms as M2M specification.
 Initial focus is on a [silicon-level protection file](https://www.commoncriteriaportal.org/files/ppfiles/pp0084a_pdf.pdf).
 GSMA has also publishes eUICC security measures principles and methodology in documents `SGP .06` and `.07`.
 - Production environment and process security is through SAS-UP or SAS-SM according to the consumer solution entity type.
-- Functional compliance for all consumer entities is maintained via functional test and certification programs based o GSMA specification SGP.23.
+- Functional compliance for all consumer entities is maintained via functional test and certification programs based o GSMA specification `SGP.23`.
 These programmes have been established, in partnership with GSMA, by GlobalPlatform (for eUICC), Global Certification Forum and PTCRB (for Consumer solution devices).

-The GSMA PRD SGP.24 details the compliance requirements, and expected means to demonstrate compliance, for product designed to the eSIM specifications, SGP.22 and SGP.21.
-SGP.24 also provides declaration templates to be completed and submitted to GSMA once an eSIM product has proven its compliance by test and/or certification
+The GSMA PRD `SGP .24` details the compliance requirements, and expected means to demonstrate compliance, for product designed to the eSIM specifications, `SGP .22` and `SGP .21`. `SGP .24` also provides declaration templates to be completed and submitted to GSMA once an eSIM product has proven its compliance by test and/or certification

 The compliance requirements focus on security assurance, functionality and interoperability.
-The result of a successful SGP.24 declaration of compliance is a recognised achievement plus eligibility to use an eSIM Digital Certificate (PKI).
+The result of a successful `SGP .24` declaration of compliance is a recognised achievement plus eligibility to use an eSIM Digital Certificate (PKI).
 This is used for authentication between eUICCs and eSIM Subscription Management servers (SM-DP+ and SM-DS).

 #### Security Assurance by design
-The eUICC IC/hardware platform requirement is [Common Criteria](https://www.commoncriteriaportal.org/) certification to the Security IC Platform Protection Profile with Augmentation Package Certification (PP-0084 or PP-0117).
-Certification to PP-0035 is also acceptable.
+The eUICC IC/hardware platform requirement is [Common Criteria](https://www.commoncriteriaportal.org/) certification to the Security IC Platform Protection Profile with Augmentation Package Certification (`PP-0084` or `PP-0117`).
+Certification to `PP-0035` is also acceptable.

-All GSMA eSIM compatible eUICCs that follow the industry GSMA eSIM Specifications (as defined in SGP.21 and SGP.22), have to prove robustness by complying with SGP .25.
+All GSMA eSIM compatible eUICCs that follow the industry GSMA eSIM Specifications (as defined in `SGP .21` and `SGP .22`), have to prove robustness by complying with `SGP .25`.
 The permitted methodologies architecture
-- Common Criteria PP-0100 Certification report reference.
+- Common Criteria `PP-0100` Certification report reference.
 - GSMA eSA Certification reference (eUICC Security Accreditation Scheme)

 #### Security Assurance in production and SM service location